vincent-tr/mylife-apps/packages/mylife-gallery/README.md

    - ajouter/supprimer personne
  - suggestions:
    - suggest to not do anything while we are syncing (last integration date < 10 mins)
-   - propose to create album of a root folder if none of the documents inside are in an album
+   - propose to create album of a root folder if none of the documents inside are in an album (and does not start with _ )
-   - propose to create script (win/\*nix) to remove duplicates (for each select the one to keep)
+   - propose to create script (win/\*nix) to remove duplicates (for each select the one to keep, better candidate for deletion if folder starts with _ )
    - propose to create script to remove other (select with criteria)
+   - Faire une suggestion pour créer un script pour déplacer les fichiers dans des dossiers correspondant a l album si les fichiers sont dans un dossier commençant par _ (eg: \_ATrier) (puis mettre les docs a trier dans un dossier comme ca)
  - route with parameters:
    - https://github.com/lastuniverse/path-to-regex/blob/master/README.md
    - here: https://github.com/vincent-tr/mylife-apps/blob/f3aa15a16858a4d7efea72d68a6f1e7437bbf589/packages/mylife-tools-ui/src/modules/routing/components/layout-router.js#L14